Grief, Trauma, and Addiction: Recognizing the Signs and Getting Help

 Substance Abuse during the Five Stages of Grief

 - Denial – Inability to accept the loss.
-Behaviors in this stage may include doing everything you can to stay busy, avoiding the problem, and telling people you’re fine when you’re not.
+Behaviors in this stage may include doing everything possible to stay busy, avoiding the problem, and telling people you’re fine when you’re not.
 In the context of substance abuse, a person may drink or use drugs as a form of escapism so they don’t have to confront the reality of their grief.

 - Anger – Characterized by outward frustration, which may include hostility and aggression toward friends, loved ones, colleagues, and even the deceased.
 Other markers of the anger stage include pessimism and sarcasm.